intermine/im-docs/docs/webapp/third-party-tools/jbrowse.rst

 Add JBrowse to InterMine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Add JBrowse to your report pages by adding this entry to your `webconfig-model.xml </webapp/properties/webconfig-model/index>`_ file:
+Add JBrowse to your report pages by adding this entry to the `webconfig-model.xml` file of your mine (see FlyMine `example <https://github.com/intermine/flymine/blob/master/webapp/src/main/webapp/WEB-INF/webconfig-model.xml>`_):

 .. code-block:: xml